jagadeesh-k-2802/simple-email-fork/FAQ.md

 The error message *UIDPLUS not supported* means that your email provider does not provide the IMAP [UIDPLUS extension](https://tools.ietf.org/html/rfc4315).
 This IMAP extension is required to implement two way synchronization, which is not an optional feature.
-So, unless your provider can enable this extension, you cannot use FairEmail for this provider.
+So, unless your provider can enable this extension, you cannot use SimpleEmail for this provider.

 <a name="FAQ11"></a>
 ~~**(11) Why is STARTTLS for IMAP not supported?**~~